‘Can I save my marriage if I open it?’ she asked.

 Whether I want it to happen or not, it does.
 All the time.
 I don't judge.
 How can I judge when I did it too?
 It didn't 'fix' the relationship, but it did save us both from a life in denial, taught us amazing lessons and prolonged our marriage for another two years.
 That's not a bad outcome.
 So here's the advice I gave her.

-- Relearn what is required to be absolutely honest
+Relearn how to be absolutely honest

 Everyone lies.
 But lies are usually not told to betray you personally.
 Lies are used to protect ourselves against the repercussions of making ourselves vulnerable.
 Lying is a survival mechanism, a product of the evolution that has brought us this far.
 Going against such a powerful human trait and developing the ability to communicate honestly is difficult.
 Few will risk being vulnerable if they fear blame, judgement and anger.